 When should I consider Waterproofing my Basement?

 At the first sign of water intrusion, you should have a professional inspection.
 Homeowners delay waterproofing and are unaware of the destructive effect and damage water penetrating the foundation and home can cause.
 Waterproofing your basement will increase the market value of your home and provide additional living and storage space.
 A dry basement will provide you with a healthier environment and peace of mind.

 Should I be concerned with mold?

 Yes.
 Mold growth is a direct result of water or moisture problems.
 Mold growth can begin within 24 – 48 hours and is a potential health hazard.
 Mold can also lead to property damage and loss of property value.
-Find a qualified and experienced waterproofer that is certified in mold remediation.
+Find a qualified and experienced waterproofer that is certified in basement mold remediation.
 Using an uncertified waterproofer/mold remediator can lead to mold contamination throughout your entire home.

 How do I choose the right Waterproofing Contractor?

 – Check references and testimonials from previous customers.

 – Contact the Better Business Bureau and check complaint history.

 – Check the license for both home improvement contractors and their salesperson(s).
 In Maryland, both are required to be licensed and in addition, all personnel must pass a written exam and background check.
 Contact the Maryland Home Improvement Commission (MHIC) at 410-230-6309.
 The MHIC can provide valid license and complaint information.